MicrosoftDocs/dataexplorer-docs/data-explorer/manage-database-permissions.md

 ms.date: 05/22/2023
 ---

-# Manage Azure Data Explorer database permissions in the Azure Portal
+# Manage Azure Data Explorer database permissions in the Azure portal

 Azure Data Explorer allows you to control access to databases and tables using a *role-based access control* model.
 Under this model, *principals* (users, groups, and apps) are mapped to *roles*.
 Principals can access resources according to the roles they're assigned.
 For a list of available roles, see [role-based access control](/kusto/management/access-control/role-based-access-control.md)